garrandall/popular-music-data/tracks/one-chain--don-t-make-no-prison--santana.md

 There's a lot I know I gotta do
 Don't let as simple misunderstanding
 Be a mountain that we can't move
-Ooooh... one chain don't make no prison
+Oh... one chain don't make no prison
 Two wrongs don't make no right
 One rain don't make no river
 One punch don't make no fight